giorgiop94/digital-garden/_notes/all solutions are at best temporary.md

+---
+title: all solutions are at best temporary
+---
 **Any solution is going to inevitably be temporary.
 Having a set of guiding questions that are asked over and over can help us continuously adjust dealing with the unpredictability of the all**

 From [[Book - Designing Regenerative Cultures - Daniel Wahl]]